 Nemeth also played a pivotal role in Sporting KC’s run to the 2015 Lamar Hunt U.S. Open Cup title, finishing as the tournament’s joint-top scorer with five goals.
 He scored in every Open Cup match from the Round of 16 onward, including a second-half equalizer in the final as Sporting KC defeated the Philadelphia Union on penalties following a 1-1 draw.
 Nemeth’s five career Open Cup goals are tied for second-most in club history.

-2019: MLS regular season: Has started 12 of 13 appearances, scored seven goals and recorded one assist (1,061 minutes played).
+2019: MLS regular season: Started 18 of 24 appearances, scored eight goals and recorded two assists (1,559 minutes played).
 Scored the opening goal in a 2-1 loss at LAFC on March 3, bagging his third goal in as many competitive matches to start the season.
 Became the eighth player in Sporting history to score a hat-trick in a record-breaking 7-1 win over the Montreal Impact on March 30.
 Assisted Johnny Russell's goal in a 2-2 draw against the New York Red Bulls on April 14.
 Scored two headed goals, including the late equalizer, in a thrilling 4-4 draw against the New England Revolution, his former club, on April 27.
 Scored a goal in a 1-1 draw against Vancouver Whitecaps FC on May 18.
 Assisted Gerso's late goal in a 3-0 win over Vancouver Whitecaps FC on July 13.
 Scored a goal in a 2-2 draw against the Portland Timbers on Sept.
 29. Concacaf Champions League: Has started four matches and scored four goals (324 minutes played).
 Started in both wins over Deportivo Toluca FC in the Round of 16, scoring the opener in a 3-0 first-leg victory at Children's Mercy Park on Feb.
 21 and bagging a penalty kick in the 2-0 second-leg triumph at Toluca on Feb.
 28. Scored two goals in a 3-0 second-leg win over Independiente in the Quarterfinals on March 14, becoming Sporting's all-time leading goal scorer in the Champions League.
 Open Cup: Did not feature.
-MLS Cup Playoffs: Has not featured.